tomandphil123/LastManStanding/docs/functional-spec/functional-spec.md

 ## 3.3 League Functionality (Team Selection / Elimination)
 ### Description
 The league functionality is accessible in each league page.
 On the 'My leagues' page a user will click the league they want to go into and a page with league data will be displayed.
 On this page, users are given the option of which team they would like to choose for the upcoming round.
 It will display which teams they have already chosen and the teams they can choose.
 It will also display the other player's choices for the upcoming round.
 A user can also find out if they have been knocked out of the competition on this page.
-The league will also need to be locked before the weekend games have commenced.
+The league will also need to be locked before the games have commenced.
 This is to prevent a user from picking a team during a game whilst the team is winning or even picking a team once the game is complete.
+Leagues will have unlimited number players, unless the admin sets a maximum number of players.
+Admins will also be able to select whether players can see others weekly picks.

 ### Criticality
 There are certain elements of this component which are vital for the functionality of the game however not all features in this component are not highly critical.
 A users ability to choose their next round team choice is vital along with finding out if they have been eliminated.
 The likes of displaying other users pick for the upcoming round is not a critical feature for the game to work properly.